> Skip to content

 The Man Who Stole the Gods

-War, Obsession and the World’s Biggest Art Heist
+A True Story of War, Obsession, and the World's Biggest Art Heist

-From Cambodian temples to Christie’s auction house, this is an unbelievable tale of greed, looted treasures and stolen history in the world’s biggest art heist.
+An unbelievable table of greed, looted treasures and stolen history in the world's biggest art heist.

-Drawing on years of investigation and exclusive access to the stories’ key players – from temple looters and traffickers to the investigators and archaeologists fighting to bring the gods home – award-winning writer Matthew Campbell reveals how the treasures of one of the world’s greatest civilizations were stolen, sold, and finally found.
+Drawing on years of investigation and exclusive access to the stories’ key players – from temple looters and traffickers to the investigators and archaeologists fighting to bring masterpieces home – award-winning writer Matthew Campbell reveals how the treasures of one of the world’s greatest civilizations were stolen, sold and finally found.

 • Published: 8 September 2026